AlexP007/cli/README.md

     function(Params $params, Environment $env, Flags $flags) {}

-* Params, Flags or Environment will be passed into callback in order you specify the arguments
+* Params, Flags or Environment will be passed into callback in order you specify them in the arguments.
+This arguments are called "special" and they are optional
+* Non-special arguments must be specified before special:

+    function(param1, param2, Flags $flags) {}

+* If you don't know exact number of arguments you could use Params, all arguments will be passed inside Params object:

+    function(Params $params) {}

+### Params

+    Params::getParam(int $n) - where $n is position Params::getArray(): array

+### Flags

+    Flags::getFlag(string $flag)
+    Flags::getArray(): array

+### Environment

+    Environment::getEnv(string $key)
+    Environment::getArray(): array

 ### Formatter